gilmore-lab/sex-differences-project/protocol/sex-differences-setup.md

 Clicking the “Take The Survey” button implies two things: (1) that you are at least 18 years of age, and (2) you voluntarily consent to participate in the research.
 Thank you!
-- Enter the Participant ID: YYYY-MM-DD-HHMM based on appointment time (the note you took from the experiment you opened)
+- Enter the Participant ID: YYYY-MM-DD-HHMMSS based on appointment time (the note you took from the experiment you opened)

 After enter the ID, say: